This article is part of a comprehensive multi-part article series designed to help you succeed online with WordPress.

 - WordPress has been translated into over 70 languages.

-- More than 60% of all websites worldwide that use a CMS application are powered by WordPress.
+- More than 60% of all websites worldwide using a CMS application are powered by WordPress.

-- Over 35,000,000 searches made each month on Google are for terms related to WordPress.
+- Over 35,000,000 searches made each month on Google are for WordPress related terms.

-- The WordPress application is 100% free to download, use and modify.
-The WordPress application is distributed under an open source content management system.
+- WordPress is completely free to download, use and modify.
+The WordPress application is distributed as an open source content management system.

-- WordPress is continually built by volunteers.
-People from all over the world are at work developing and improving the WordPress application on an ongoing basis.
+- WordPress is continually worked on by volunteers.
+Thousands of people from all around the world are at work developing and improving WordPress each day.

-- WordPress is continually being updated to eliminate bugs and improve its features and security.
+- The WordPress software is regularly updated to eliminate bugs and improve both its features and security.

-- WordPress currently makes available thousands of free WordPress plugins, themes, and widgets to WordPress users.
+- The WordPress repository currently makes available thousands of free plugins, themes, and widgets to WordPress users.

-- There is almost no limit to what can be built using WordPress.
+- There is almost no limit to what someone can do using WordPress.

-In simple terms, a content management system (CMS), is a web tool for non-technical users.
-It is designed to make it easy for non-technical website owners to add, edit and manage content on their site.
+In simple terms, a content management system (CMS), is a website tool for non-technical users.
+It is designed to make it easier for non-technical website owners to add, edit and manage content on their website.

 WordPress is owned by Automattic.com, which currently employs around 300 people, all of whom work from home.
-Despite being a distributed company with so few employees, WordPress.com (the hosted version of the software) currently attracts more unique visitors than Facebook, Amazon, Twitter, eBay, and Yahoo.com …
+Despite being a distributed company and having so few employees, WordPress.com (the hosted version of the software) currently attracts more unique monthly views than Facebook, Amazon, eBay, Twitter, and Yahoo …